 PAN’s Board of Directors helps lead the organization in its cause to find better treatments and a cure for Parkinson’s disease.
-Our staff works with the grassroots advocates to push for better policies for the Parkinson’s community.
-To learn more about how PAN is structured through the staff and grassroots network, please click here.
+Our staff works with the grassroots advocates and the Grassroots Advisory Board to push for better policies for the Parkinson’s community.

 PAN was founded in 1991 by Joan Samuelson who, when diagnosed with Parkinson’s in 1987, realized the disease was not receiving enough funding or attention from the Federal government.
 Joan left the practice of law and put her hard work and creativity into building PAN so that there would be an organization to educate those with Parkinson’s how to advocate for themselves.